Lasso and probabilistic inequalities for multivariate point processes: Introduction

-In this paper we consider an $\ell_1$-penalized least squares criterion for the estimation of coefficients in the expansion of a function parameter.
-As in \cite{bertin11:_adapt_dantiz,HMZ, vdGBZ, Zou}, we consider non-constant data-driven weights.
+In this paper, we consider an $\ell_1$-penalized least squares criterion for the estimation of coefficients in the expansion of a function parameter.
+As in \cite{bertin11:_adapt_dantiz,HMZ,vdGBZ,Zou}, we consider nonconstant data-driven weights.
 However the setup is here that of multivariate point processes and the function parameter that lives in a Hilbert space determines the point process intensities.
-Even in this unusual context, the least squares criterion also involves a random Gram matrix as well, and in this respect, we present a fairly standard oracle inequality with a strong condition on this Gram matrix.
-Major contributions of this article is to provide probabilistic results that enable us to calibrate $\ell_1$-weights on the one hand and to deal with the assumption on the Gram matrix on the other hand.
+Even in this unusual context, the least squares criterion also involves a random Gram matrix as well, and in this respect, we present a fairly standard oracle inequality with a strong condition on this Gram matrix (see Theorem~\ref {th:oracle} in Section~\ref{sec:Lasso}).